beetbox/beets/docs/plugins/bucket.rst

 The definition of a range is somewhat loose, and multiple formats are allowed :

 - for alpha ranges: the range is defined by the lowest and highest (ascii-wise) alphanumeric characters. eg *'ABCD'*, *'A-D'*, *'A->D'*, *[AD]* are equivalent.
-- for year ranges: digits characters are extracted, and in case of doubt XXth century is assumed. eg *'1975-77'*, *'1975,76,77'* and *'1975-1977'* are equivalent.
+- for year ranges: digits characters are extracted and the two extremes years define the range. eg *'1975-77'*, *'1975,76,77'* and *'1975-1977'* are equivalent.
 If no upper bound is given, the range is extended to current year (unless a later range is defined). eg *'1975'* encompasses all years from 1975 until now.

+If you want to group your files into many small year ranges, you don't have to enumerate them all in `bucket_year` parameter but can activate the ``extrapolate`` option instead.
+This option will generate year bucket names by reproducing characteristics of declared buckets.

+    bucket:
+        bucket_year: ['2000-05']
+        extrapolate: true

+is enough to make the plugin return a five years range for any input year.